bfeliz/check-weather-app/README.md

 Fifth Homework Assignment - An easy to use weather application that allows you to search for a city and view the current weather, as well as the five-day forcast.
 Previously viewed cities are added to the favorites list for quick future reference.

-The following image shows a glimpse of the application
+The following image shows a glimpse of the application:

 ![weather dashboard](assets/images/weather.png)

-## Link to github repository:
+## Link to GitHub repository:

 https://github.com/bfeliz/check-weather-app